entropyxyz/entropy-docs/docs/guides/transfer-funds.md

 ## Entropy SDK

 The feature is not currently available in the SDK.
-See [issue #81 in the Entropy Docs repository](https://github.com/entropyxyz/entropy-docs/issues/81) to track the progress of this guide.
+To track the progress of this upcoming guide, see [issue #81 in the Entropy Docs repository](https://github.com/entropyxyz/entropy-docs/issues/81).